maet3608/nuts-flow/sphinx/source/tutorial/transforming.rst

 ===================

-The transformation of data is, together with :ref:`filtering <filtering>`,
-at the very core of data flows and **nuts-flow** provides various nuts for this purpose.
+The (element-wise) transformation of data is, together with :ref:`filtering <filtering>`, at the very core of data flows and **nuts-flow** provides various nuts for this purpose.

 Elementwise transformations